Radio Romance (album): Background

 The album spawned three singles in total.
 "You and I" was the lead single, a duet with Crystal Gayle, written by Frank J. Myers.
-It was a major country pop crossover hit for both artists, topping the US and Canadian Country Songs chart, and peaking at #7 on the American Billboard Hot 100 chart, as well as #2 on the Billboard Adult Contemporary chart.
-The second single "You Can't Run from Love" also topped the US and Canadian Country Songs chart, while peaking at #55 on the Billboard Hot 100 chart, as well as #2 on the Billboard Adult Contemporary chart.
+It was a major country pop crossover hit for both artists, topping the US and Canadian Country Songs chart, and peaking at No. 7 on the American Billboard Hot 100 chart, as well as No. 2 on the Billboard Adult Contemporary chart.
+The second single "You Can't Run from Love" also topped the US and Canadian Country Songs chart, while peaking at #55 on the Billboard Hot 100 chart, as well as No. 2 on the Billboard Adult Contemporary chart.
 The final single was "Our Love Will Survive", released in 1983, including the B-Side "You Put the Beat in my Heart" from Rabbitt's Greatest Hits Volume II compilation.
 It was not a commercial success.
-The Radio Romance album reached #5 on the American Top Country Albums chart, as well as #31 on the Billboard 200.
+The Radio Romance album reached No. 5 on the American Top Country Albums chart, as well as No. 31 on the Billboard 200.

-The song "Years After You" was written by Thom Schuyler, and would later be recorded by American country music artist John Conlee in 1984, who reached #2 on both the American and Canadian Country Songs charts.
-"Good Night for Falling in Love" would later be covered in 1984 by Hillary Kanter, who released it as a single which peaked at #51 on the Country Singles chart in America.
+The song "Years After You" was written by Thom Schuyler, and would later be recorded by American country music artist John Conlee in 1984, who reached No. 2 on both the American and Canadian Country Songs charts.
+"Good Night for Falling in Love" would later be covered in 1984 by Hillary Kanter, who released it as a single which peaked at No. 51 on the Country Singles chart in America.